 Set up a spending plan (a cunning way to avoid saying BUDGET), where you detail where you want your money to go, track it and review it every day, week month to see if things are under control and on track.

 Living within your means is a lot more fun than creating even more debt after divorce.
-OK creating debt might be fun, but like any party, it’s the actual or moral hangover that causes the pain.
+OK, creating debt might be fun, but like any party, the actual or moral hangover causes the pain.

 Probably better to stop digging while you are already in a hole.

 “Marriage is the chief cause of divorce.”

-Maybe you need to hold back on all the things “you” really wanted while you recover after the separation.
+Maybe you need to hold back on everything “you” really wanted while recovering after the separation.

 Start rebuilding your finances with an emergency fund.
 3 to 6 months’ worth of expenses to ride out any storm, car or house repairs, loss of job and global pandemic’s those sorts of things.

-Having this emergency fund in place will help prevent you from going into debt, and trying to cover the costs of something going wrong.
+This emergency fund will help prevent you from going into debt, and trying to cover the costs of something going wrong.

 Remember an emergency fund is an emergency.
 Get on with building one